Last year it was shingles, this year it's pneumonia. =\

 In this video, see the indention of the opening of the appendix - it really is part of the digestive tract!

+In a colonoscopy, the doctor is looking for irregularities - small bumps that might grow and form cancer.
 My mom passed away in August from colon cancer.
 When they did her colonoscopy in 2008, there was a large growth that nearly completely blocked the colon.
 They were able to get it all, but the damage had been done, and cancer cells had already spread elsewhere in her body.

 A colonoscopy doesn't sound like much fun, but it is really important.